The Best Way to Sell T-Shirts Online: Marketplaces, Tools, and Strategies

 It is certainly not perfect, but the numbers give you something to go off of.

-One of my favorite platforms to upload your designs to, is a little site called Etsy.
+One of my favorite platforms to upload your designs to and sell t shirts, is a not-so-little site called Etsy.

-They get hundreds of millions of visitors every month and they have the PERFECT buyer.
+They get hundreds of millions of visitors every month and they have the PERFECT buyer for your custom t shirts.

-In fact, you can take those same designs you are uploading to Amazon, and put them on Etsy for about 2-3 times the price and they will sell all day long!
+In fact, you can take those same t shirt designs you are uploading to Amazon, and put them on Etsy for about 2-3 times the price and they will sell all day long!

-One thing to keep in mind is that on Etsy, you WILL need to deal with some of that annoying customer service.
-If you are willing to put up with a small headache there, you will be rewarded with a much much higher ROI.
+One thing to keep in mind is that on Etsy, you WILL need to deal with some of that annoying customer service in running your t-shirt business.
+If you are willing to put up with a small headache, you will be rewarded with a much much higher ROI from your online t-shirt store.

 Redbubble at first glance does not look as large as Etsy is.

-Redbubble is STRICTLY for print on demand goods, and is a perfect fit for growing our t-shirt business.
+Redbubble is STRICTLY for print-on-demand goods and is a perfect fit for growing your t-shirt business.

 In fact, t-shirts are not the best-selling product on RedBubble (from my experience).
 This would be reserved for stickers!

-You see, when you are selling on Amazon, you are stuck with the products that they give you.
+You see, when you are selling on Amazon, you are stuck with the product options that they give you.

 By expanding the marketplaces which you sell on, you can sell MANY more products from companies who have been doing POD since before Amazon got into the game.
-Redbubble fits this criteria and is actually a publicly traded company.
+Redbubble fits this criteria of print-on-demand websites and is actually a publicly traded company.

-Many of the other marketplaces that we have discussed, including Amazon, will give you a royalty based on a price you set.
+Many of the other marketplaces to sell custom t shirts that we have discussed, including Amazon, will give you a royalty based on a price you set.

 There is someone on the other side of that transaction making very good money!